txoof/codesign/Signing_and_Notarizing_HOWTO.md

              bundle_identifier='com.txoof.helloworld'
              )
   ```
- * **NOTE!** Appbundles will not execute properly -- they must be run by execuing the `bundle.app/Contents/MacOS/myapp`
+ * **NOTE!** Appbundles will not execute properly -- they must be run by executing the `bundle.app/Contents/MacOS/myapp`

 ## package as a dmg
 **NB!
 This may not work for single file executables -- use the PKG method above**
 * Create a `.dmg`:
-  - clean any uneeded files out of `./dist`; only the .app should remain
+  - clean any unneeded files out of `./dist`; only the .app should remain
   - `hdiutil create ./myapp.dmg -ov -volname "MyApp" -fs HFS+ -srcfolder "./dist"`
 * Shrink and make read-only:
   - `$hdiutil convert ./myapp.dmg -format UDZO -o myapp.dmg`